• Skip to content

 Summary:

-This easy vegetarian potato curry has a delicious orange sauce similar to an Indian tikka masala sauce.
+This vegetarian potato curry features an orange flavor-packed sauce similar to an Indian tikka masala sauce.
+It's an easy one-pot recipe with minimal preparation and simple instructions.

 Yield: 2 servings